PRO-2684/jiu/README.md

 #### Arguments

 The `arguments` field is a list of arguments that the recipe accepts.
 It should be a list of strings, where each string represents an argument.
 An argument is made up of an optional leading symbol and a name.

+##### Types

-The leading symbol can be one of the following:
+The type of the argument is determined by the leading symbol, which can be one of the following:

 - `*`: A variadic argument.
 This means that the argument can accept zero or more values.
 - `+`: A required variadic argument.
 This means that the argument must accept one or more values.